connorkuehl/popple/README.md

 with Discord. **Make sure "Message Content Intent" is enabled on the Bot settings page.**
 1. A MySQL database for persisting karma counts and per-server configuration.
-1. A RabbitMQ instance so that Popple components can exchange messages.

 There are currently two application-layer components:

 1. popplebot (./cmd/popplebot) is Popple's point-of-presence on Discord.
 It reads and responds to messages in the Discord servers that it is in.
-If a message requires any application logic, it submits a request to RabbitMQ so that an instance of popplesvc can take care of it.
+If a message requires any application logic, it submits a request to the popplesvc component.
 1. popplesvc (./cmd/popplesvc) is where the main application-layer logic takes place.
 It processes requests from popplebot and persists any necessary state to the database.